Fresh out of college and Consulting/Advisory appeals to you?

 What is Consulting?

 Consulting is mostly contract-based and more intense.
-It’s the practice of providing custom solutions and quickening the decision-making process for a company but may also refer to implementation.
+It’s the practice of providing custom strategic consulting solutions and quickening the decision-making process for a company but it may also refer to implementation.
 Consulting is usually done on a project basis.

 The common practice is to become a consultant after some years of expertise in a field.

 Hiring a consultant is like putting in place a third eye for a business.
 But unlike the media, this third eye is to come in as a problem solver, to think and be innovative about their role.

 Thus, it’s different from advisory work where you act as a sounding board for business ideas.

 Even Harvard Business Review agrees that consulting is more than giving advice.